 DREAM has teamed on a joint venture with SGA to design two buildings for the Foundry at Drydock in Boston’s Seaport District.
 Working collaboratively with our client, Marcus Partners, the 228,000 sf life sciences campus will create a new home for Ginkgo Bioworks, building upon their existing footprint in the neighborhood and further solidifying the Seaport as a hub for the biotechnology industry.
-Our partnership with SGA on this dynamic project allows us to continue to grow our life sciences practice, while greatly benefiting both SGA and our clients with DREAM’s diversity of thought and experience.

 - LEED Gold Certifiable